 Welcome to Language On!
 We’re glad you have chosen Language On to learn English.
-In order to make your time at our school and (if applicable) your stay in the United States as safe, comfortable and productive as possible, we are providing you with important information about how best to study, how to adjust to life in the United States and in Florida in particular, health and safety information, immigration regulations and procedures, and additional information you will need while you are a student at our school.
+In order to make your time at our school and (if applicable) your stay in the United States as safe, comfortable and productive as possible, we are providing you with important information about how best to study, how to adjust to life in the United States, health and safety information, immigration regulations and procedures, and additional information you will need while you are a student at our school.

 New Student Orientation Session

 All new Language On students are required to complete an in-person New Student Orientation Session during their first week of class.
 This session typically takes place on the first or second day of class and is conducted by a qualified Language On staff member, usually the school director or assistant director.
 During this mandatory in-person New Student Orientation Session, you will:

 - Learn about our school and important school policies